xiaofanliang/starter-hugo-academic/content/authors/mujie/_index.md

 ---
 # Display name
-name: Zhixuan Qi
+name: Mujie Sui
-title: Zhixuan Qi
+title: Mujie Sui

 # Username (this should match the folder name)
 authors:
-- zhixuan
+- mujie

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Research Assistant
+role: Research Assistant

 # Organizations/Affiliations
 organizations: